Absolutely. If you are suspected of any crime, then it is always better to have counsel.

 In Florida, “harass” means to engage in a course of conduct directed at a specific person which causes substantial emotional distress to that person and serves no legitimate purpose.
 I don't the act of sending the money back to her would rise to the level of causing substantial emotional...Read more »

 I have good reason to suspect that something "shady" is going on with my attorney.
-If I bring my "non-essential third-party" fiance' to a meeting with my attorney, thus waiving attorney-client privelege, can that conversation be secretly recorded without violating the "two-party consent rule" in...
+If I bring my "non-essential third-party" fiance' to a meeting with my attorney, thus waiving attorney-client privelege, can that conversation be secretly recorded without violating the...
 Read more »

 Florida is a "two-party-consent" state, and it is a felony to record an oral conversation with someone during an in-person communication if they have a reasonable expectation of privacy.
-Meaning, if you recorded the lawyer in his/her office or somewhere they think is private, without permission,...Read more »
+Meaning, if you recorded the lawyer in his/her office or somewhere they think is private, without...Read more »

 You absolutely need a criminal defense lawyer.
 If you got a pawn loan you can be charged with a multitude of charges (including defrauding a pawn broker - 3d Felony, Dealing in Stolen Property).
 I would call a criminal defense attorney immediately to start working on your defense.
 I would also...Read more »